videoDAC/android/consumer/README.md

-# Introduction
+# videoDAC Livestream Consumer App

-This repo contains the `videoDAC` template for a pay-to-play stream Consumer app for Android.
+This repo contains the `videoDAC` template for a pay-to-play Livestream Consumer App, for Android Operating System.

 Contents: